These github alternatives give you powerful git hosting, on your own terms

 Git is a powerful source code revision control system, letting teams large and small track changes between team members.
 Github is an excellent service for hosting Git repositories.
 The Github corporation offers powerful free features, and even more powerful paid features, and software teams around the world are using Github to collaborate.
 But what if you want to, or must, host your repositories yourself?
 Some corporate security teams require no use of 3rd party services.
 Are you stuck using bare git?

-Fortunately several Github alternatives exist giving you most of the capabilities of Github, but with open source software you can install on your own hardware.
+Fortunately several Bitbucket and Github alternatives exist letting you create source repositories similar to Github, with most of the capabilities of Github.
+These open source Github/Bitbucket alternatives can be installed on your own hardware.

 For example I have several personal repositories that are not to be visible to the public.
 One is the repository containing the AkashaCMS source to build this website.
 I don't have the budget necessary to pay Github for private repositories.
 Therefore, I have tried several ways to host the Git repositories elsewhere.